Why the Baltic States are afraid of Russia’s Kaliningrad Exclave

 It could be argued that Lithuania’s decision to block bridges in order to prevent a Russian attack on the ground is premature, given that Russian forces are already present in Ukraine and Russia’s Kursk Oblast.

-According to Dr. Jan Kallberg of the Center for European Policy Analysis in Washington D.C. and the Army Cyber Institute at West Point, viewing Lithuania’s actions this way misses out on the point.
+According to Dr. Jan Kallberg of the Center for Policy Analysis in Washington D.C. and the Army Cyber Institute at West Point, viewing Lithuania’s actions this way misses out on the point.

 “The Lithuanians and Estonians are constantly intimidated by the Russian supremacist government, which is trying to project the idea that these countries or parts of them, in a Russian mind-set, are provinces who have rebelled and must be forced back to Russia,” he said to the Kyiv Independent.